FlavScents AInsights Entry for 9-decen-2-one (CAS: 35194-30-0)

 - Molecular Weight: 154.25 g/mol

-- Functional Groups and Structure–Odor Relevance: 9-decen-2-one is a ketone with a double bond, contributing to its characteristic odor profile.
-The presence of the carbonyl group is crucial for its odor, often described as fatty or green, which is typical for ketones with unsaturation.
+9-decen-2-one is a ketone characterized by a long carbon chain with a double bond, contributing to its distinct odor profile.
+The presence of the carbonyl group (C=O) is crucial for its odor characteristics, often imparting a fatty, waxy scent that is significant in both flavor and fragrance applications.

 Citation hooks: FlavScents; PubChem; FEMA